kelseyfrewin/kelseyfrewin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: A developmental psychologist exploring how babies make sense of objects, actions, and words in the world around them.

 profile:
   align: right
   image: kf_photo.jpeg
   image_circular: false # crops the image to make it circular
-  more_info:

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page